The Liar in Your Life

 There’s really no difference in the number of lies men and women tell, but there is a difference in the kinds of lies.
 Women are more likely to lie about things that make the person they’re talking to feel good or to make the social situation run more smoothly—”Yes, I agree with you,” or “You’re right.”
 Men are more likely to lie in order to make themselves look better—”I accomplished this” or “I was in a rock band.”
 Their lies are often self-aggrandizing.
 This is consistent with our gender socialization.

-If most of us lie so much, then why do we often assume that others are telling us the truth?
+If most of us lie so much, then why do we assume others are truthful?

 We lie an awful lot, but we’re usually not even aware of the lies.
 Most of us think that we’re very honest—so we assume that others are honest as well.
 Also, believing that others are telling the truth is just simpler.
 It takes a lot of cognitive effort to constantly think about whether people are lying.